Here is our personal list with practical travel tips for Sweden.

 The peak summer season usually lasts from mid-June to mid-August.
 However, more and more foreign tourists have come to love the month of May in Sweden.
 Moreover, in recent years many Swedish tourist attractions have prolonged the season until the middle of September or even the beginning of October.
-Thus the summer season has become considerably longer than ten, fifteen years ago.
-The three cities Stockholm, Gothenburg and Malmö are of course premier tourist destinations all year round.
+Thus the summer season has become considerably longer than fifteen years ago.

 There is also a notable winter season in Sweden, especially in Lapland and in the ski resorts in Värmland, Dalarna, and Jämtland/Härjedalen.
 The best known ski resort is Åre, which regularly hosts major alpine skiing events.
 See our list with Sweden’s best alpine ski resorts.

 On our website you can find travel tips for all major tourist destinations in Sweden.
 Check these pages to start with:

 We also have a list of regional tourist organisations in Sweden if you want to order brochures, maps or catalogues.

 Hotels are usually cheaper during the Swedish summer holidays, which are ten weeks long and stretch from Midsummer until mid-August.
 During the rest of the year, hotel prices are lower on weekends (Fridays – Sundays).